ShaniAI-tech/ManifoldOS/README.md

 ShaniAI is revolutionizing decentralized application development by building foundational tools that eliminate complexity and accelerate developer onboarding on blockchains.
 Our mission is simple: **Start building, not boilerplate.**

+---

+## Development Status

-**Note**: This project is currently under active development.
-We are building the future of decentralized application development.
+**This project is currently under active development and not ready for production use.** The codebase is experimental, features are incomplete, and breaking changes are expected.
+We're building the foundation for multi-chain dApp development tools.

+**Timeline**: Alpha release expected Q4 2024, with stable release in Q2 2025.

 ## The Problem We're Solving